Creating a conversation immediately starts accumulating usage.

 By default the replica will say “Hey there, how’s it going?
 What can I do for you today?”.

-You can customize what language CVI understands and speaks in.
-For example you could set the conversation to be in Spanish.
+for dynamic multilingual support.
 Setting the language ensures the layers (ASR/TTS) are configured correctly to handle the language.
 If you are using your own TTS voice, you’ll need to make ensure it supports the language you specify.

 You can specify duration and timeouts for conversations.
 This is important to prevent unnecessary usage that incurs billing and uses up your max concurrency spots, as well as makes sure your users only use the allocated time you provide them.